chocolatey/docs/input/en-us/roadmap.md

 ShowInSidebar: false
 ---

-Heading down a sweet road.
+> :warning: **WARNING** This does not represent a complete listing.
+Links are provided for more detailed set of backlog items.
+Some items will not be shared publicly.

-> :memo: **NOTE** This is not always going to be updated, one can take a look at the issues list here and in the chocolatey.org repositories.
+## Community

-## Chocolatey
+### Chocolatey CLI (choco)
 - Validation on choco pack (subset of the package-validator)
 - GPG package signing for traceability
 - Authenticode package signing